vertaix/Alternators/README.md

   <em>Illustration of Alternators: a rapid and precise framework for time-dependent generative modeling.</em>
 </p>

-For further details, please refer to our paper, *[Alternators for Dynamical Generative Modeling](https://arxiv.org/abs/2405.11848)*.
+For further details, please refer to our paper, *[Alternators for Sequence Modeling](https://arxiv.org/abs/2405.11848)*.

 ---